ManjuLanjewar/VSD_HDP/README.md

 PMOS is just an inverted NMOS (p+ on n-substrate) but all other characteristics are common.

+Basically there are 3 modes of operation.
+Cutoff, Resistive and saturation

 - Threshold Voltage (Vt)

-The threshold voltage accurately describes the transistor.
+    - The threshold voltage accurately describes the transistor.
-For an NMOS, when Vgs=0, and drain, source and bulk connected to ground.
+    - For an NMOS, when Vgs=0, and drain, source and bulk connected to ground.
       So, substrate Drain (B-D) and Substare Source (B-S) forms p-n junction diodes connected back to back.
-Both junctions are off due to 0V bias.
+    - Both junctions are off due to 0V bias.
 Hence S-D resistance is high.
-In p substarte, majority charges are positive charges and minority are negative charges.
+    - In p substarte, majority charges are positive charges and minority are negative charges.
-Now if we apply a small +Vgs, metal gate is positively charged, this gate terminal area form oxide capacitance and repel all positively charges present in p substrate, leaves behind negative charges. so, a negatively charged region (depletion region) forms between n+ regions.
+    - Now if we apply a small +Vgs, metal gate is positively charged, this gate terminal area form oxide capacitance and repel all positively charges present in p substrate, leaves behind negative charges. so, a negatively charged region (depletion region) forms        between n+ regions.
-Now if we keep increasing Vgs until Vgs = threshold voltage = Vto (Vsb=0 here, and Vto is a function of process manufacturing), we get strong surface inversion.
+    - Now if we keep increasing Vgs until Vgs = threshold voltage = Vto (Vsb=0 here, and Vto is a function of process manufacturing), we get strong surface inversion.

 • Threshold Voltage (Vt)